 Gardening Shop

 We encourage you to buy as little as possible.
 We’re all about make, reuse, recycle, from composting to seed saving, but you will need some basics for your garden and we’ll put them on this page.
+If you need to buy, buy directly from reputable local manufacturers or local craftsmen.

 You’ll find some great gifts for gardeners here too.
 Everyone enjoys a few decorative items and we’ll add those to our gardening shop.